SPEAK TO A GEEK

 The Geek Feed

-An effective business website must have a clear message, get attention, and lead the potential customer somewhere.
+An effective property management website must have a clear message, get attention, and lead the potential customer somewhere.
 Your site must be easy to navigate, load quickly, and have plenty of content to keep them invested.

-That sounds obvious, but that doesn’t mean it’s easy to execute.
-Luckily, there are strategies and tools available to help.
+That sounds obvious, but that doesn't mean it's easy to execute.
+Luckily, our experts have some strategies and tools to talk about today!

 Content is King

-You need to consider your layout also.
-Important information and navigation menus shouldn’t require any scrolling to get to.
-If your customers have to scroll to find what they’re looking for, you’ve already lost them.
+It's also crucial to consider the site's layout and structure.
+Important information and structural website elements like navigation menus shouldn't require any scrolling to get to.
+If your customers have to scroll to find what they're looking for, you've already lost them.

 Inbound Marketing vs. Outbound Marketing